 If a student's appearance attracts undue attention to the extent that it may become a disruptive factor in the education process, a building administrator will ask the student to make the necessary changes.
 In the event that the change does not take place in the time allowed, the administrator will prescribe the consequences.
 Clothing with vulgar, profane, ethnically derogatory messages, pictures, symbols, or depictions of gangs, illegal substances, or alcoholic beverages may not be worn.
-For further information about the school dress code, refer to Board Policy JCDB or your school guidelines.
+For further information about the middle school dress code, refer to Board Policy JCDB or your school guidelines..
 No wearing distinctive type of clothing or exhibiting distinctive appearance that connotes gang affiliation.
+Traditional tribal regalia or objects of cultural significance shall not be prohibited at a public event.